llooker/pendo_usage/README.md

 Why did we used Xplenty for this example?

 Xplenty is the tool Pendo uses internally to move data from a variety of sources (Pendo, Marketo, Salesforce, etc.) into a reporting data warehouse for BI purposes.
-It was handy and is super simple to us.
+It was handy and is super simple to use.

-You could use whatever ETL tool, scripts, etc. you're comfortable with.
+You can use whatever ETL tool, scripts, etc. you're comfortable with.
 The following instructions should be useful in a general sense if you elect to use an alternative to Xplenty.

 Repeat the below process for each of the API calls you downloaded.